anshika-maurya/Ed-tech-Platform/README.md

 ---

 ## Deployment
-The application is deployed on [hosting provider], with configurations for scalability and continuous integration.
+The application is deployed on Vercel for frontend & Render for Backend, with configurations for scalability and continuous integration.
 Deployment scripts are available in this repository to facilitate deployment.

 ---